lucharo/COVIDTracker/TweetSearch/README.md

 This script can be used to search for tweets (limited to 1% of all Twitter) that contain a certain keyword or a certain location.
 Similarly to `BatchStreamListener.py`, this script can be called from the command line with a few options.
 By default, the script will look for 10,000 tweets that contain the teerm "covid" (case insensitive) and store the results in a csv file in the directory BackSearch/ in the file SomeKeywords.json
 Options are:
-  * `--keyword, -k`: (no default)  keywords to search for can be a single word or a list.
+  * `--query, -q`: (no default) query to start search.
+Please read [Twitter standard search operators](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators) before starting a search.
+An understanding of [the order of precedence of logical operators](https://www.bouraspage.com/repository/algorithmic-thinking/what-is-the-order-of-precedence-of-logical-operators) help.
   * `--output, -o`: (default: BackSearch) Output directory to store results
   * `--file, -f`: (default: SomeKeywords), File name of json file where all search results will be stored
   * `--output-format, -of`: (default: json)[other options csv] if csv option is called, the search output will be stored in a csv file in addition to the json file.